-About the changes
+About the regulations

-Importantly, the new regulations will not change the other controls that are in place to protect people and the environment when VTAs are used.
+The regulations do not change other controls in place to protect people and the environment when VTAs are used.
 Requirements for public notification and the posting of signs before the use of 1080, brodifacoum and rotenone are unaffected by these regulations.

 Find out more